 Can I visualise performance on public screens?

-Impactful dashboards with real time information directly available on public screens allow to engage occupants and customers and to communicate easily about the results achieved.
+Impactful dashboards with real time information directly available on public screens allow engaging occupants and customers and to communicate easily about the results achieved.

 Can I create & schedule reports to be sent at a specific date to specific people?